 Once we were aware of the issue, we took a range of steps to support the Borders Railway Project Team.
-It was late in the project life-cycle and it was not possible to rectify the construction in their timescales so considerable effort was required to enable the line to be opened safely, on time and, (some might think) most importantly, in time for the Queen’s visit!
+It was late in the project life-cycle and it was not possible to rectify the construction in their timescales so considerable effort was required to enable the line to be opened safely, on time and, (some might think) most importantly, in time for the visit of Her Late Majesty The Queen!

 The steps we took included:

 - Working closely with the Borders Railway Project Team to help them understand the issues and the importance of meeting the RGS requirements for standard platform position

 - Working closely with the National Safety Authority (ORR) to support the necessary authorisation